Paulo Vitor (footballer, born 1999)

-Paulo Vitor Fernandes Pereira (born 24 June 1999), known as Paulo Vitor, is a Brazilian footballer who plays as a forward for Portuguese club Rio Ave, on loan from Spanish club Real Valladolid.
+Paulo Vitor Fernandes Pereira (born 24 June 1999), known as Paulo Vitor, is a Brazilian footballer who plays as a forward or left winger for Ukrainian club Karpaty Lviv on loan from Portuguese club Portimonense.

 Club career

 Born in Rio de Janeiro, Paulo Vitor graduated from Vasco da Gama's youth setup.
 He scored his first goal as professional on 12 July 2017, in the match against Vitória.

 On 28 August 2018, Paulo Vitor joined Spanish Segunda División side Albacete Balompié on loan for one year, with a buyout clause.
 The following 30 January, after being rarely used, he moved to Marbella FC in Segunda División B on loan until June.

 On 2 October 2020, Paulo Vitor moved to Real Valladolid and was assigned to the reserves in the third division.
 He renewed his contract until 2025 on 12 January 2022, and was loaned to Portuguese Primeira Liga side Rio Ave F.C. on 16 July, with a buyout clause.

+On 24 July 2025, Paulo Vitor joined Karpaty Lviv in Ukraine on loan.

+Personal life

+Paulo Vitor's older brother Denílson is also a footballer and a forward.